matiastamsi/matiastamsi/README.md

 When I was completing my bachelor's studies, I got myself into a fascinating project!
 I worked over 230 hours while developing an API to benchmark quantum algoritms.
 Here is the [link to the organization](https://github.com/quantum-ohtu).

 When I had a course called _Data Structures Lab_, I made a [cipher cracker](https://github.com/matiastamsi/tiralabra) that uses frequency analysis.
-We couldn't use any ready data structures or algoritms in the main fuctionality.
+We couldn't use any ready data structures or algoritms in the main functionality.

 [Fisher's best friend](https://github.com/matiastamsi/KalastajanKaveri) was my second project and it was a part of a course called _Database Lab_.